Andrew Yang Jumps To 8 Percent In New National Emerson Poll

-A new Emerson poll places Democratic presidential candidate Andrew Yang in fourth place with eight percent support — his best poll yet since he entered the race.
-As for the frontrunners, Joe Biden, Elizabeth Warren, and Bernie Sanders are in a dead heat with 25 percent, 23 percent, and 22 percent support, respectively.
-Interestingly, the poll revealed that of respondents that voted for Sanders in 2016, 37 percent continue to support him, 23 percent have switched to Warren, 10 percent support Biden, and 9 percent have turned to Yang.
+A new Emerson poll places Democratic presidential candidate Andrew Yang in fourth place with 8 percent support — his best poll yet since having entered the race.
+As for the front-runners, Joe Biden, Elizabeth Warren, and Bernie Sanders are in a dead heat with 25 percent, 23 percent, and 22 percent support, respectively.
+Interestingly, the poll revealed that, of respondents whom voted for Sanders in 2016, 37 percent continue to support him.
+Meanwhile, of those same supporters, 23 percent have switched to Warren, 10 percent now support Biden, and 9 percent have turned to Yang.

 The new poll brings Yang back into sixth place in overall polling average with 3.6 percent support, behind Kamala Harris’ 5.6 percent and Pete Buttigieg’s 6 percent.
-He recently surged in an Emerson California poll with seven percent support, putting him again in fourth place — ahead of Harris in her own state.
-Yang also jumped to fifth place in a recent nationwide Hill-HarrisX poll with five percent support.
+He recently surged in an Emerson California poll with 7 percent support, putting him again in fourth place — ahead of Harris in her own state.
+Yang also jumped to fifth place in a recent nationwide Hill-HarrisX poll, showing 5 percent support.

 Yang’s campaign has been growing steadily since the beginning of the year.
-He received what is arguably is breakout moment when he appeared on The Joe Rogan Experience and has since continued to gain support.
-The 44-year-old serial entrepreneur has also received endorsements from big-names like Elon Musk and Tommy Chong.
+He received what is arguably his breakout moment when he appeared on The Joe Rogan Experience, and has since continued to gain support.
+The 44-year-old serial entrepreneur has also received endorsements from big names like Elon Musk and Tommy Chong.

 Whether Yang’s momentum will continue remains to be seen.
-Given his rise along with his strong performance in the second debate and headline-catching giveaway from the third, he will likely continue to focus on having breakout moments in the October debate — which he is set to appear in — as well as the November debate, which he still needs to qualify for.
-According to a spreadsheet by Politico’s Zach Montellaro, Yang has already hit at least 3 percent in two DNC-approved polls, meaning he needs two more to will qualify for the November debate.
+Given his rise — along with his strong performance in the second debate and headline-catching giveaway from the third — he will likely continue to focus on having breakout moments in the October debate.
+Yang is set to appear in October’s debate, but still needs to qualify for the November debate.
+According to a spreadsheet by Politico’s Zach Montellaro, Yang has already hit at least 3 percent in two DNC-approved polls, meaning he needs two more to qualify for the November debate.

 8% nationally and in 4th place – our best poll yet. ???????????????? https://t.co/AgJgj4b8ni